-- We take questions form all parts of South Dakota and in relation to a great many topics. - We try to find answers from a variety of sources that most closely meet the needs and expectations of the questioner.
+Eric Guthrie June 12, 2014 Brookings, SD The Census Data Center Works to Provide Answers We take questions from all parts of South Dakota and in relation to a great many topics.

+- We try to find answers from a variety of sources that most closely meet the needs and expectations of the questioner. - Sometimes the questions that come into the Data Center cannot be answered in the way that they come in.